adrie1999/mcp_stocks/README.md

 /compare AAPL and MSFT for the last 60 days
 /portfolio optimize AAPL, MSFT, GOOGL using risk parity
 ```

-### Claude Desktop Usage

-1. Start the MCP server as above
-2. In Claude Desktop settings, enable MCP integrations
-3. Add the stock comparison server:
-   - Name: Stock Analysis
-   - Port: 8080 (default)
-   - Capabilities: stock comparison, portfolio optimization

-Now you can ask Claude to:
-- "Compare Tesla and Apple's performance"
-- "Create an optimal portfolio from top tech stocks"
-- "Show me the correlation between MSFT and GOOGL"

-Claude will automatically use the MCP server to fetch and analyze the data.

 ## Cache Configuration